Khongchai/modular_customizable_dropdown/README.md

 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/bigger%20target.png" height="200">
 <img src="https://raw.githubusercontent.com/Khongchai/modular_customizable_dropdown/main/images/small_target.png" height="200">

-So naturally, if you wrap your small widget with a larger SizedBox, the dropdown would size itself to the SizedBox.
+So naturally, if you wrap your small widget with a larger SizedBox, the dropdown would size itself to the larger SizedBox.
-However, there is even an easier way, you can, as we have gone over already in the example above, use the DropdownWidth class.
+However, there is an easier way: you can, as we have already seen in the example above, use the DropdownWidth class.

 ```dart